Copyrighted/portfolio/README.md

 # Flask Blog Website

-Personal flask blog that supports registering/login of an admin user (can easily expand this to normal users).
+Personal flask blog that supports registering/login of an admin user (can easily expand this to non-admin users).

 Users can create, update and delete posts.